Mastering Tenancy and Lease Agreements: Your Guide to Renting in Hong Kong

 Renewal Option

 Upon expiration of the lease or tenancy, the owner of the property will have the right to renew at the prevailing market rental rate.
-If a renewal option clause exists in the agreement, the tenant/ lessee’s renewal rights are preserved.
+If the agreement includes a renewal option clause, it preserves the tenant/lessee’s renewal rights.

 Insurance